Expensify/App/docs/articles/new-expensify/expenses-&-payments/Connect-a-Personal-Bank-Account.md

 Plaid is an encrypted third-party financial data platform that Expensify uses to securely verify your banking information.
 {% include end-info.html %}

+![Click Add Bank Account and then click Continue.]
 ({{site.url}}/assets/images/addbankaccount_01.png){:width="100%"}

 5. Follow the prompts to add the bank account details with Plaid.